 These work as a protective barrier to prevent water loss, but as a result, can suffocate the skin.
 Though they may appear to work in the short term, they can sometimes worsen dryness and sensitivity in the long term.

 Once the triggers have been removed, it’s time to start healing and regenerating any damaged skin.
-Try something like The Peacekeeper, our petroleum-free vegan balm for dry and chapped skin - a handbag essential.

 4. Increase your intake of Essential Fatty Acids